OpenCollaborationPlatform/CollaborativeFC/README.md

+# FCCollaboration
-# FreeCAD add-on to collaborativly edit documents
+FreeCAD add-on for concurrent edits

 Allows to share and edit documents with others concurrently.
 Based on the Open Collaboration Platform.